Skip to Content

 Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!

-The Perfect 10 Days in Iceland Ring Road Itinerary
+1) Iceland Ring Road Itinerary Overview

+This 10 day Iceland itinerary will take you along the Ring Road for an exciting road trip around the country.
 Before jumping into the itinerary though I did want to list out a few important things to note about this trip in particular:

-» Although summer offers the longest daylight hours, the weather in the country can be highly unpredictable at any time of year.
+Unpredictable Weather: although summer offers the longest daylight hours, the weather in the country can be highly unpredictable at any time of year.

 Sunny days can turn to rain & clouds in an instant, so you really need to be prepared for all types of conditions.
 I would recommend packing accordingly for all types of weather (a topic I will touch upon later on).

-Having your own rental car will give you the best chance to see the country at your own pace and create the exact type of route that you want.
+Renting a Car: You will want to rent a car or campervan for the duration of the trip (check out Rentalcars.com for some options).
+Having your own rental car is the best way to see the entire country at your own pace and create the exact type of route that you want.

 When it comes to the Ring Road, there is no better way to experience it than by driving it on your own.
 You can pick the car up once in land in Reykjavik and be on your way from there.

-» Be prepared to only stay 1-2 nights in each city/town as you make your way around the country.
+On the Move: Be prepared to only stay 1-2 nights in each city/town as you make your way around the country.
 It is not a trip for those who want to stay in one place for a long period of time.

-You can check out the Iceland 5 day itinerary and one week Iceland itinerary I have up on the site, that are more so based in two locations.
+You can check out the Iceland 5 day itinerary and one week Iceland itinerary I have up on the site that are more so based in two locations.

-» Take a look at this guide on Where to Stay in Iceland for some of the top hotels/guesthouses in cities around the country.
+Where to Stay: Take a look at this guide on Where to Stay in Iceland for some of the top hotels/guesthouses in cities around the country.

-» For more helpful info be sure to check out the Iceland Helpful Tips section to get you prepared for Iceland!
+Helpful Tips: For more helpful info be sure to check out the Iceland Helpful Tips section to get you prepared for Iceland!

 Skaftafell Glacier Iceland

-Iceland Ring Road Map View
+2) Ring Road Map & Route

 The below map shows each and every attraction mentioned in this itinerary.
 This should give you a better visual view of what a Ring Road trip is all about.

-Day 1 starts out with the purple pins and the trip then continues counter clockwise from there, with each pin color indicating the attractions for a day (the small icon in the top left corner expands to show the day by day attractions).
+Day 1 starts out with the purple pins and the trip then continues counterclockwise from there, with each pin color indicating the attractions for a day (the small icon in the top left corner expands to show the day-by-day attractions).

 Now let’s get on to the actual trip!
-The following is a detailed breakout of the daily attractions and activities on this 10 day in Iceland itinerary.
+The following is a detailed breakout of the daily attractions and activities on this 10 day Iceland itinerary.

-Feel free to scroll through and click on any more in depth posts along the way.
+Feel free to scroll through and click on any more in-depth posts along the way.

 Iceland 10 Day Itinerary #1